ClickHouse/ClickHouse/docs/en/engines/table-engines/integrations/rabbitmq.md

 ## Virtual Columns {#virtual-columns}

 -   `_exchange_name` - RabbitMQ exchange name.
--   `_consumer_tag` - ConsumerTag of the consumer that received the message.
+-   `_channel_id` - ChannelID, on which consumer, who received the message, was declared.
--   `_delivery_tag` - DeliveryTag if the message.
-Scoped per consumer.
+-   `_delivery_tag` - DeliveryTag of the received message.
+Scoped per channel.
 -   `_redelivered` - Redelivered flag of the message.
+-   `_message_id` - messageID of the received message; non-empty if was set, when message was published.